ProPetro Holding Corp's Meteoric Rise: Unpacking the 43% Surge i

 Profitability Analysis

-ProPetro's profitability rank stands at 5/10, indicating moderate profitability.
-The company's operating margin of 13.93% is better than 59.67% of companies in the industry.
-Furthermore, the company's ROE, ROA, and ROIC, which stand at 9.91%, 7.14%, and 16.85% respectively, are commendable.
-Over the past 10 years, the company has had 4 profitable years, which is better than 41.56% of companies in the industry.
+ProPetro's profitability has been a key factor in its recent stock performance.
+The company's Profitability Rank is 5/10, indicating its relative profitability within the Oil & Gas industry.
+Its Operating Margin of 13.93% is better than 59.73% of companies in its industry.
+Furthermore, the company's ROE, ROA, and ROIC, which are 9.91%, 7.14%, and 16.85% respectively, indicate its relative efficiency and profitability.
+Over the past 10 years, the company's profitability has been better than 41.39% of companies in its industry.

 Growth Prospects

-Despite its impressive profitability, ProPetro's growth rank is relatively low at 2/10.
-The company's 3-year and 5-year revenue growth rates per share stand at -15.40% and -9.70% respectively.
-Additionally, the company's 3-year EPS without NRI growth rate is -76.60%.
-These figures suggest that the company has faced challenges in maintaining consistent growth.
+Despite its impressive profitability, ProPetro's growth rank is a modest 2/10, indicating its relative growth within its industry.
+The company's 3-year and 5-year revenue growth rates per share are -15.40% and -9.70% respectively.
+Furthermore, the company's 3-year EPS without NRI growth rate stands at -76.60%.
+These figures suggest that while the company has been profitable, its growth has been somewhat sluggish.

-ProPetro's stock is held by several notable investors.
-Ken Fisher (Trades, Portfolio) holds 0.97% of the shares, HOTCHKIS & WILEY holds 0.79%, and First Eagle Investment (Trades, Portfolio) holds 0.7% of the shares.
-These investors' confidence in the company could be a positive sign for potential investors.
+ProPetro's stock is held by several prominent investors.
+Ken Fisher (Trades, Portfolio) holds 0.97% of the company's shares, followed by HOTCHKIS & WILEY and First Eagle Investment (Trades, Portfolio), who hold 0.79% and 0.7% of the company's shares respectively.
+In terms of competition, ProPetro faces stiff competition from US Silica Holdings Inc (SLCA, Financial), Oceaneering International Inc (OII, Financial), and Core Laboratories Inc (CLB, Financial), with market caps of $1 billion, $2.42 billion, and $1.16 billion respectively.

 Conclusion